Roblor15/SecureFace/README.md

 #define LCD_DISPLAY
 ```

-When VIDEO is enable the camera starts taking photos for the server that makes the video.
+When VIDEO is enabled the camera starts taking photos for the server that makes the video.

-When RECOGNITION is enable only if the ultrasonic sensor measure a distance minor than [PHOTO_TRIGGER](ESP32-CAM/src/main.cpp#L41), the camera interrupt the video (if enabled) and start taking photos for the recognition server.
+When RECOGNITION is enabled only if the ultrasonic sensor measures a distance minor than [PHOTO_TRIGGER](ESP32-CAM/src/main.cpp#L41), the camera interrupts the video (if enabled) and starts taking photos for the recognition server.

-The LCD_DISPLAY macro enable the print on an external display.
+The LCD_DISPLAY macro enables the print on an external display.

 Before uploading the code there are some macros that you have to set: